Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Introduction

-Prior research on secure positioning has largely focused on authenticated peers and protected message exchanges \cite{secureRanging_TWC_2012} while ISAC extends the challenge to \textit{uncooperative and passive targets}, shifting part of the attack surface into the environment itself.
+Prior research on secure positioning has largely focused on authenticated peers and protected message exchanges while ISAC extends the challenge to \textit{uncooperative and passive targets}, shifting part of the attack surface into the environment itself.
 As a result, adversaries can exploit unencrypted over-the-air features, such as range, Doppler and angle, for unauthorized sensing and manipulate echoes to create ghost objects \cite{6G_ISAC_Security_2025,RIS_manipulation_magazine_2023}.
 In addition, due to joint use of waveforms for sensing and communications, cross-layer coupling becomes tighter in ISAC, resulting in faster error propagation across layers (e.g., sensing spoofing modifies beam selection, which degrades link reliability).
+The waveform structure of ISAC with standardized reference signals and structured transmissions constitutes the root cause of many vulnerabilities, such as forced synchronization, advanced target mimicry, phantom target injection and radar overcrowding \cite{WLAN_sensing_Hasan_2025}.
 These characteristics distinguish secure ISAC from classical secure positioning and demand a broader multi-domain defense tailored to unique threat surfaces introduced in ISAC, spanning \textit{(i) the cyber-physical domain} (sensor/actuator integrity and control-loop safety), \textit{(ii) the physical-layer domain} (robustness to spoofing/jamming/interference and environmental manipulation) and \textit{(iii) the protocol domain} (cryptographic measures to ensure authenticity, integrity and confidentiality for both data and sensing information).